expanse-org/relay_cluster/docs/relay_api_spec_v2.md

   - `amountB` - Minimum amount of tokenB to buy if all amountS sold.
   - `validSince` - Indicating when this order is created.
   - `validUntil` - How long, in seconds, this order will be valid for.
-  - `lrcFee` - Max amount of LRC to pay the miner.
+  - `lrcFee` - Max amount of PEX to pay the miner.
 The real amount to pay is proportional to fill amount.
   - `buyNoMoreThanAmountB` - If true, this order does not allow a purchase of more than `amountB`.
   - `marginSplitPercentage` - The percentage of savings paid to miner.
   - `v` - ECDSA signature parameter v.